 Visit the site of one of the most tragic and traumatic events in New York City history, where 146 garment workers were killed in a fire in 1911.
 This event helped transform labor practices in the United States and it's a story every American should know.

-Most tours blast through Washington Square, but we spend a little more time relaxing and learning the remarkable history of one of America's most important city parks.
+We might hang out a bit and learn the remarkable history of one of America's most important city parks.

 Mamoun's was the first falafel joint in NYC, opened in 1971 by a Syrian man named Mamoun.
 The business is now run by his sons, but 50 years later this incredible little hole-in-the-wall is still serving incredible falafel to comedians, musicians, and students all day and late into the night.